Governorships of Bill Clinton: Crime and punishment

 Clinton continued to support the death penalty.
 In his 1982 election campaign, he pledged that he would no longer commute first-degree murder sentences.
 Remarking on his support for the death penalty, in 1992, Clinton declared that Democrats "should no longer feel guilty about protecting the innocent".
 During Clinton's final term as governor, Arkansas performed its first executions since 1964 (the death penalty had been reinstated in 1976).
 As Governor, he oversaw the first four executions carried out by the state of Arkansas since the death penalty was reinstated there in 1976: one by electric chair and three by lethal injection.
-To draw attention to his stance on capital punishment, Clinton flew home to Arkansas mid-campaign in 1992, in order to affirm in person that the controversial execution of Ricky Ray Rector, would go forward as scheduled.
+To draw attention to his stance on capital punishment, Clinton flew home to Arkansas mid-campaign in 1992 in order to affirm in person that the controversial execution of Ricky Ray Rector would proceed as scheduled.

-Clinton commuted significantly less sentences during his second governorship than he had in his first.
+Clinton commuted significantly fewer sentences during his second governorship than he had in his first.
 By January 1992, he had only commuted seven sentences.

 Racial and gender equity

 Clinton supported affirmative action as governor.

 In a state with a troubled history racial relations, Clinton appointed more black people to significant state offices than any governor in the state's history.
 He appointed more African American individuals to state agencies, boards, and commissions than had been appointed by all of his gubernatorial predecessors combined.
 In addition to his work to bring Black representation to the state's government, Clinton also similarly appointed many women.

-Clinton attracted strong criticism when he obstructed an efforts by a number of black leaders to investigate allegations that officials from the state's economic development agency had provided a Japanese company data related to the racial demographics of towns that were being considered for a new factory by the town.
+Clinton attracted strong criticism when he obstructed an effort by a number of black leaders to investigate allegations that officials from the state's economic development agency had provided a Japanese company data related to the racial demographics of towns that were being considered for a new factory by the town.
 Clinton's excuse for protecting this matter from inquiry was that he believed it would compromise the state's economic development work if they disclosed what information the state provided to companies.

 Clinton received criticism from some in the state's black community for what they saw as a failure to provide sufficient state assistance to minority owned businesses.
 Nevertheless, he received strong support from African-American voters in each of his gubernatorial elections.